ua-snap/tbec-processing/README.md

 # Data Processing codebase for Two Bears Environmental Consulting collaboration

 This codebase is responsible for all data processing for the Two Bears Environmental Consulting (TBEC) collaboration.
-SNAP is responsible for deriving some summaries of "extremes" or "indices".
+SNAP is responsible for deriving some summaries of "extremes" or "indices"/"indicators".
 To [quote NCAR](https://climatedataguide.ucar.edu/climate-data/overview-climate-indices), "A climate index is a simple diagnostic quantity that is used to characterize an aspect of a geophysical system."
 These are basically variables that are derived from more traditional geophysical variables (e.g. temperature, precipitation) over some timespan.

+The full set of indices that are derived at any point in this codebase is as follows:

+* `hd`:  “Hot day” threshold -- the highest observed daily $T_{max}$ such that there are 5 other observations equal to or greater than this value.
+* `cd`: “Cold day” threshold -- the lowest observed daily $T_{min}$ such that there are 5 other observations equal to or less than this value.
+* `rx1day`: Maximum 1-day precipitation
+* `hsd`: Heavy Snow Days –- the mean of the snow totals for the 5 snowiest days
+* `su`: Summer Days –- Annual number of days with Tmax above 25 C
+* `dw`: Deep Winter days –- Annual number of days with Tmin below -30 C
+* `wsdi`: Warm Spell Duration Index -- Annual count of occurrences of at least 5 consecutive days with daily mean T above 90 th percentile of historical values for the date
+* `cdsi`: Cold Spell Duration Index -- Same as WDSI, but for daily mean T below 10 th percentile
+* `rx5day`: Maximum 5-day precipitation
+* `r10mm`: Number of heavy precip days –- Annual count of days with precip > 10 mm
+* `cwd`: Consecutive wet days –- Yearly number of the most consecutive days with precip > 1 mm
+* `cdd`: Consecutive dry days –- Same as CED, but for days with precip < 1 mm
+* `wndd`: Windy Days – Yearly number of days with mean wind speed > 10 m/sec

 While the term "indices" is probably more common when referring to the types of variables we are working with here, there may still be references to "extremes" throughout the codebase - just treat these as interchangeable.